MAGIC: Microlensing Analysis Guided by Intelligent Computation: Events with Large

 Although the goal of \texttt{locator} is to infer $t_0$ and $t_{\rm E}$ and not the other parameters, the training data set should be representative of the target---the binary light curves.
 We therefore sample the remaining parameters in the following way

 and $\rho$ is fixed at $10^{-3}$, given that the finite-source effect is not expected to be detected for the adopted (effective) cadence.
 Note that the mass ratio $q$ is limited to $>10^{-3}$ simply because we want to focus on relatively massive binaries.
-With increased sampling cadence \texttt{locator} can be well extended down to much lower $q$ values.
+With increased sampling cadence \texttt{locator} {can in principle be extended down to lower $q$ values.
+We defer a detailed exploration to future works.}

 With the sampled binary parameters and time stamps, we calculate the microlensing light curve using the \texttt{VBBL} algorithm \citep{Bozza:2010, Bozza:2018}.
 To introduce noises to the simulated light curves, we adopt a simplified noise model.
 Gaussian noises with signal-to-noise ratios (S/N) of 33 in flux are assumed for all data points, and the flux values are converted to magnitudes for a baseline object with $m_{\rm base}=18$.